hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ### Prerequisites

-Have an Atlas Token handy for both Private Terraform and the SaaS.
+Have an Atlas Token handy for both Private Terraform Enterprise and the SaaS.
 The following examples will assume you have these stored in `PTFE_ATLAS_TOKEN` and `SAAS_ATLAS_TOKEN`, respectively.

 ### Step 1: Connect local config to SaaS